DengBW-1998/BBAI/README.md

 # BBAI

-This repository contains the demo code of the paper:
+This repository contains the demo codes of the paper:

-> Graph Adversarial Black-Box Attacks Based on Implicit Relations.
+> Bipartite Graph Black-Box Adversarial Attacks Based on Implicit Relations.

 If you have any question or you find any bug about codes, please contact me at wy727100600@163.com

-Some code blocks are copied from the following papers:
-- Bine: Bipartite network embedding.
-Gao M, Chen L, He X, et al.
-- Adversarial attacks on node embeddings via graph poisoning.
-Bojchevski A, Günnemann S.
-- Adversarial Attacks and Defenses on Graphs.
-Jin W, Li Y, Xu H, et al.
-- Adversarial attacks on graph neural networks via meta learning.
-Zügner D, Günnemann S.
-- Adversarial attack on network embeddings via supervised network poisoning.
-Gupta V, Chakraborty T.
-- Revisiting graph adversarial attack and defense from a data distribution perspective.
-Li K, Liu Y, Ao X, et al.
-- Cascade-BGNN: Toward Efficient Self-supervised Representation Learning on Large-scale Bipartite Graphs.
-Chaoyang He, Tian Xie, Yu Rong, et al.

 ## Environment settings